Mel Blanc: Legacy

 After his death, Blanc's voice continued to be heard in newly released productions, such as recordings of Dino the Dinosaur in the live-action films The Flintstones (1994) and The Flintstones in Viva Rock Vegas (2000).
 Similarly, recordings of Blanc as Jack Benny's Maxwell were featured in Looney Tunes: Back in Action (2003).
 In 1994, the Blanc estate and Warner Bros. created the Warner-Blanc Audio Library, consisting of 550 songs and voices of Blanc's Looney Tunes characters, which he had begun setting down at his multi-track studio in 1958.
 15 hours of new tapes of Mel's material were discovered in 1996.
 Noel Blanc stated that they could also rearrange "syllables" of the new recordings to create custom dialogue for the characters.
 These recordings were also used for toys, watches, video games, commercials, and websites.
 Later archive recordings of Blanc were featured in computer-generated imagery-animated Looney Tunes theatrical shorts; I Tawt I Taw a Puddy Tat (shown with Happy Feet Two) and Daffy's Rhapsody (shown with Journey 2: The Mysterious Island).

 For his contributions to the radio industry, Blanc has a star on the Hollywood Walk of Fame at 6385 Hollywood Boulevard.
 His character Bugs Bunny was also awarded a star on the Hollywood Walk of Fame on December 10, 1985.

 Blanc trained his son Noel in the field of voice characterization.
 Noel performed his father's characters (particularly Porky Pig) on some programs, but did not become a full-time voice artist.
-Warner Bros. expressed reluctance to have a single voice actor succeed Blanc, and employed multiple new voice actors to fill the roles since the 1990s, including Noel Blanc, Jeff Bergman, Joe Alaskey, Greg Burson, Billy West and Eric Bauza.
+Warner Bros. expressed reluctance to have a single voice actor succeed Blanc, and employed multiple new voice actors to fill the roles since the 1990s, including Noel Blanc, Jeff Bergman, Joe Alaskey, Greg Burson, Bob Bergen, Billy West, Maurice LaMarche, and Eric Bauza.